 So how do I determine if there is a return to risk taking?
 One approach would be to run a linear regression through the data and see if it has a positive slope.
 This is what I do first below, but there’s a problem with this approach.
 To see why, imagine calculating the cost effectiveness of every possible action, including bogus things like lighting $1000 on fire.
 You’d end up with a lot of useless interventions that would mess up the slope of the linear regression.

 So my second approach is to just see if the frontier that encloses the top end of the estimates has a positive slope.
 In Modern Portfolio Theory, this frontier is called the efficient frontier, which I’ve written about before.
 I didn’t have enough data to test out this theory in the past, but the combination of all these sources makes it possible to do so now.

 Below, I fit a linear regression and a power law to the results.
-The power law has a slightly higher r-squared value, but this isn’t really a valid measure of goodness of fit for nonlinear curves.
+The power law doesn’t have an r-squared value because this isn’t really a valid measure of goodness of fit for nonlinear curves.
 The first plot uses standard axes to get a sense of the scale: